pedroduarten9/littlejohn/docs/instructions.md

 ## How to interact with the application

 There has been added a [postman collection](./littlejohn.postman_collection.json) to ease the exercising of the application.
-If one wants to rely on curl instead, the request defintions are as follows:
+If one wants to rely on curl instead, the request definitions are as follows:

 ### Tickers
 ```